Women in the Haitian Revolution

 During the Haitian Revolution (1791–1804), Haitian women of all social positions participated in the revolt that successfully ousted French colonial power from the island.
+The 1791 revolt of enslaved individuals in Saint-Domingue was the largest and most successful slave rebellion in modern history.
 In spite of their various important roles in the Haitian Revolution, women revolutionaries have rarely been included within historical and literary narratives of the slave revolts.
 However, in recent years extensive academic research has been dedicated to their part in the revolution.

 Women in pre-revolutionary Saint-Domingue

 In the French colony of Saint-Domingue, enslaved Black women suffered particular forms of gendered violence in addition to the standard abuse and mistreatment of slaves.
 Rape and sexual abuse of enslaved women commonly occurred in the colony; part of the logic of slavery was that since slaves were property, they could be used as sex objects by slave owners.
 Due to high infant mortality and a low fertility rate, slave women were kept from engaging in monogamous family relationships and instead treated as objects of reproduction.
 Many of these women resorted to suicide.